 I don’t know any way to avoid this.
 But I don’t think that

-SQL_ERROR_LOG is meant to be ran on a production server.
+SQL_ERROR_LOG is meant to be ran on a production server, I consider it as a development tool.
 However, if this is a problem for you, just ask the list or file a bug.

 Errors are written in a file called